-From 1 January 2016, child applicants aged 16 or 17 must accompany their parent to lodge their passport application.
+Child applicants aged 16 or 17 must accompany their parent to lodge their passport application.

 Please contact the Embassy to schedule an appointment.
 Passport appointments are available between 9.00am – 12.30pm and 2.00pm – 3.30pm Monday to Friday.
 Appointments are not available Tuesdays between 10.30am – 12.00pm and Thursdays between 9.00am – 10.30am.
-PLEASE NOTE THAT THE CURRENT WAITING PERIOD FOR AN APPOINTMENT IS ONE TO TWO WEEKS.
+PLEASE NOTE THAT THE CURRENT WAITING PERIOD FOR AN APPOINTMENT IS TWO TO THREE WEEKS.
 Clients are advised not to book their travel before they are in receipt of their travel document.